HolismHolding/Docs/Api/Controller.md

 Read-write tree structures should inherit from `TreeController<ReadModel, WriteModel>`

-If there is no model related to the controller, inherit it from `HolismController`
+If there is no model related to the controller, inherit it from `AuthorizedController`

 If you need to access all data on the client, it is a `ClientLookup` controller.
 It should inherit from `ClientLookupReadController<ReadModel>` or `ClientLookupController<ReadModel, WriteModel>` based on read-write requirements.